arhvel/LFCS/README.md

          This LFCS framework is implemented as an app for Streamlit.io

-         [Click here to launch the app] (https://share.streamlit.io/arhvel/lfcs/main/LFCSstreamlit.py)
+         Launch and use the app via https://share.streamlit.io/arhvel/lfcs/main/LFCSstreamlit.py

-         ### It requires your two column data (i.e. Index and Sequence columns only).
+         It takes two columns data (i.e. Index and Sequence columns only) as input.
 See the sampleData.csv example.

          Thank you.